TrevorSundberg/skugo/README.md

 Hashes are never sent to the relay / web server by the browser.
 From there CryptoJS internally uses a key derivation function to derive a 256bit key.
 This end to end encryption has two advantages:
-- Even though the relay receives your data and forwards it, it cannot decrypt it; privacy!
+- Even though the relay receives your data and forwards it, it cannot decrypt it (privacy)
 - Assuming the relay server is compromised, the attacker cannot control your machine without breaking the encryption.

 It may be obvious but needs to be said, **do not share the link with anyone you don't trust**.